 Firstly, record keeping is hard work.
-It is much easier simply to live from day to day, spending what we earn and using plastic if we can’t afford something, than to carefully document and record every purchase and to make difficult decisions to delay purchases which we cannot afford.
+It is much easier simply to live from day to day, spending what we earn and using plastic if we can’t afford something than to carefully document and record every purchase and to make difficult decisions to delay purchases which we cannot afford.

 Secondly, budgeting forces us to be honest with ourselves and our spouses.
 Few of us are willing to admit that we need assistance with our finances or that we cannot live within our income.
-How many husbands are willing to come clean on how much that golf club membership really costs.
+How many husbands are willing to come clean on how much that golf club membership really costs?
 How many wives are comfortable discussing the cost of the last trip to the hairdresser?
 How many are prepared to track the real costs of that frantic lifestyle involving eating out or ordering in as a regular part of life?

 To be successful, education plans, like all others, must be specific and measurable.
 The future costs of education must be projected as accurately as possible.
 If it is likely that the child will live away from home, residence and food costs must be estimated as well.
 With costs for education currently rising much faster than inflation in general, anticipated increases are an essential part of the plan.

-The alternative education plan involves the establishment of a trust for the child.
+The alternative education plan involves the establishment of trust for the child.
 Many parents have set aside funds “in trust” for the children with the idea that these funds will be used in the future for educating the children.
 Very few parents have planned correctly so as to avoid the very rigid attribution rules of the Income Tax Act.
 Even fewer have put in place the necessary documentation to survive an audit by the CRA.
 While the tax people seem to be somewhat tolerant in this area, there is no guarantee that the policy may not change or that any particular plan may not be challenged as part of an overall audit to which we are all subject.

-As a general rule, try to plan investments or gifts to infant children so that they do not earn immediate income since this will be taxed in the donor’s hands.
+As a general rule, try to plan investments or gifts for infant children so that they do not earn immediate income since this will be taxed in the donor’s hands.
 Instead, prefer assets such as equity mutual funds which add value primarily through capital gains which will be taxed in the child’s hands when redeemed.

 How many of us believe that the numbers required to retire comfortably cannot possibly be attained or that the Canada Pension Plan will be bankrupt before we can gain access to our lifetime of contributions?
 How many of us know the details of our pension and whether it will be sufficient to provide for our goals?